 #2 Maui Swap Meet

-One of the things that makes this market so awesome is that you’ll also find local vendors that make unique Maui made gifts – locally made jewelry, art, crafts, plants and packaged foods.
-Another great things about this Maui shopping market is that you can also find a wide variety of Maui grown produce, fresh flowers, food vendors, and sample tastings of locally grown foods.
-When visiting the Kahului Swap Meet, we suggest that you arrive early to beat the mid morning parking traffic and the mid day Central Maui heat!
+One of the things that make this market so remarkable is that you’ll also find local vendors that make unique Maui-made gifts — locally-made jewelry, art, crafts, plants, and packaged foods.
+Another great thing about this Maui shopping market is that you can also find a wide variety of Maui grown produce, fresh flowers, food vendors, and sample tastings of locally grown foods.
+When visiting the Kahului Swap Meet, we suggest that you arrive early to beat the mid-morning parking traffic and the midday Central Maui heat!

 For more information, please visit the Swap Meet in Kahului.